 Figure 2 shows several strike and dip measurements in Norwood Formation in the site area.
-Those shown in black where measured by the UGS, whereas those in purple are from U.S. Geological Survey (USGS) data (Jon King, Utah Geological Survey, verbal communication, February 29, 2016).
-The nearest measurement is about 750 feet south of the property and shows a strike/dip of N46°W 40° NE.
+Those shown in black where measured by the UGS, whereas those in purple are from U.S. Geological Survey (USGS) data (Jon King, verbal communication, February 29, 2016).
+The nearest measurement is about 700 feet northwest of the property and shows a strike/dip of N46°W 40° NE.
 Several additional measurements are to the east and southeast that show generally northwest-trending strikes and dips generally between about 27 to 46 degrees to the northeast.
-Norwood Formation bedrock in the area has average dips of about 30 to 45 degrees, although this unit has local depositional variations that may produce lower and higher dips within a relatively short distance (Jon King, Utah Geological Survey, verbal communication, February 29, 2016).
+Norwood Formation bedrock in the area has average dips of about 30 to 45 degrees, although this unit has local depositional variations that may produce lower and higher dips within a relatively short distance (Jon King, verbal communication, February 29, 2016).